Wolfgang Amadeus Mozart: 1782–87

-In 1782 and 1783, Mozart became intimately acquainted with the work of Johann Sebastian Bach and George Frideric Handel as a result of the influence of Gottfried van Swieten, who owned many manuscripts of the Baroque masters.
-Mozart's study of these scores inspired compositions in Baroque style and later influenced his musical language, for example in fugal passages in Die Zauberflöte ("The Magic Flute") and the finale of Symphony No. 41.
+In 1782 and 1783 Mozart became intimately acquainted with the work of Johann Sebastian Bach and George Frideric Handel as a result of the influence of Gottfried van Swieten, who owned many manuscripts of the Baroque masters.
+Mozart's study of these scores inspired compositions in the Baroque style and later influenced his musical language, for example in fugal passages in Die Zauberflöte ("The Magic Flute") and the finale of Symphony No. 41 (Jupiter).

-In 1783, Mozart and his wife visited his family in Salzburg.
+In 1783 Mozart and his wife visited his family in Salzburg.
 His father and sister were cordially polite to Constanze, but the visit prompted the composition of one of Mozart's great liturgical pieces, the Mass in C minor.
 Though not completed, it was premiered in Salzburg, with Constanze singing a solo part.

 Mozart met Joseph Haydn in Vienna around 1784, and the two composers became friends.
 When Haydn visited Vienna, they sometimes played together in an impromptu string quartet.
 Mozart's six quartets dedicated to Haydn (K. 387, K. 421, K. 428, K. 458, K. 464, and K. 465) date from the period 1782 to 1785, and are judged to be a response to Haydn's Opus 33 set from 1781.
 Haydn wrote, "posterity will not see such a talent again in 100 years" and in 1785 told Mozart's father: "I tell you before God, and as an honest man, your son is the greatest composer known to me by person and repute, he has taste and what is more the greatest skill in composition."

 From 1782 to 1785 Mozart mounted concerts with himself as a soloist, presenting three or four new piano concertos in each season.
 Since space in the theatres was scarce, he booked unconventional venues: a large room in the Trattnerhof apartment building, and the ballroom of the Mehlgrube restaurant.
-The concerts were very popular, and his concertos premiered there are still firm fixtures in his repertoire.
+The concerts were very popular, and his concertos premiered there are still firm fixtures in the repertoire.
 Solomon writes that during this period, Mozart created "a harmonious connection between an eager composer-performer and a delighted audience, which was given the opportunity of witnessing the transformation and perfection of a major musical genre".

 With substantial returns from his concerts and elsewhere, Mozart and his wife adopted a more luxurious lifestyle.
 They moved to an expensive apartment, with a yearly rent of 460 florins.
 Mozart bought a fine fortepiano from Anton Walter for about 900 florins, and a billiard table for about 300.
 The Mozarts sent their son Karl Thomas to an expensive boarding school and kept servants.
 During this period Mozart saved little of his income.

-On 14 December 1784, Mozart became a Freemason, admitted to the lodge Zur Wohltätigkeit ("Beneficence").
-Freemasonry played an essential role in the remainder of Mozart's life: he attended meetings, a number of his friends were Masons, and on various occasions, he composed Masonic music, e.g. the Maurerische Trauermusik.
+On 14 December 1784 Mozart became a Freemason, admitted to the lodge Zur Wohltätigkeit ("Beneficence").
+Freemasonry played an essential role in the remainder of Mozart's life: he attended meetings, a number of his friends were Masons, and on various occasions he composed Masonic music, e.g. the Maurerische Trauermusik.